 There are need-based provisions to provide financial support to students, so that the opportunity is inclusive and accessible.

-If non-students will be involved, there is a plan to create a connection between non- students and students in order to foster a learning community for all.
+If non-students will be participating, there is a plan to create a connection between non- students and students in order to foster a learning community for all.

 The study abroad program is self-funded, e.g., through grants or participant tuition and fees.